What is a Direct Payment?

 It is important that the direct payments are spent as agreed in your care and support plan.
 We will review the information from the allpay account and will write to you to request information about how the money is spent on your care and support needs.

-You can find out more information about how direct payments can help you via our FAQs sheet.
+You can find out more information about the Allpay bank account/card and how direct payments can help you via our FAQs sheet.
 We also provide a direct payments leaflet with information on how to set up your direct payment, as well as further contact information.
+Enham Trust can also provide further support and advice.